dzanfardino/SecureAssetDownload/README.md

   userId: id or array of user ids, // e.g. 6 or [ 17, 28, 30 ]
   userGroupId: id or array of user group ids, // e.g. 3 or [ 1, 99, 76 ]
-  forceDownload: true or false, // Optional field to force the download rather than opening in the tab (default: true) }
+  forceDownload: true or false, // Optional field to force the download rather than opening in the tab (default: true)
+  public: true or false, // Optional field to allow non-logged in users to download file (default: false) }
 ```